urs-truly-siva/Infosys_Text_Summarizer/README.md

  ## TF-IDF (Term Frequency-Inverse Document Frequency)

 ## Overview
 TF-IDF is a statistical measure used to evaluate the importance of a word in a document relative to a collection of documents.
 It helps in identifying words that are unique and important to a document compared to others in the collection.

-## Working of TF-IDF
-## Overview
-TF-IDF is a statistical measure used to evaluate the importance of a word in a document relative to a collection of documents.
-It helps in identifying words that are unique and important to a document compared to others in the collection.